 This is main window where you can see project details, Flash contents to be uploaded and LOG messages.
 If you have already connected your J-Link adapter to ARM board you can load compiled binary in any popular format like .hex, bin, etc.

-Usually you would go with Yes.
+Usually, you would go with Yes.

-After couple of seconds its done:
+After a couple of seconds its done: